charltonstanley/ansible-role-restic/README.md

 ## Credits

 This was inspired by the work of [@tdemin](<https://github.com/tdemin>) who created a rather [thorough blog post](<https://tdem.in/post/restic-with-systemd/>) detailing the steps to create the systemd service and timer for restic.
 I used the steps he shared, converted it to an ansible module and added a few modifications of my own.
 Thank you Timur!

+Additionally, credit goes to [@papanito](<https://github.com/papanito>) whose blog post (<https://wyssmann.com/blog/2021/07/notifications-for-failing-systemd-services/>) led me to a script he created, which I used and modified slightly to help me create my own convoluded desktop notification process.

+I'd like to also thank the folks over at [SmallStep](<https://smallstep.com>) for publishing a neat [systemd service file](<https://github.com/smallstep/certificates/blob/master/systemd/step-ca.service>), containing all the config required to properly harden a service.

 ## Contributing